AK-sundal/experiments-done/node2vec/README.md

 # experiments-done
- Practice of implementation of node2-vec paper this similar to example availabe in pyg i took from there for understanding my implemention is not done yet
+ Practice of implementation of node2-vec paper: this similar to example availabe in pyg i took from there for understanding my implemention is not done yet
  # node2vec: Scalable Feature Learning for Networks